Clinlab Navigator

 HC=homocysteine, MMA=methylmalonic acid

-In fact, there is evidence that a rise in plasma homocysteine may precede a decrease below normal in the serum folate level.
 A normal homocysteine level makes the diagnosis of folate deficiency extremely unlikely.
-Of course, elevation of homocysteine is not specific for folate deficiency, and is seen in other disorders, including vitamin B12 deficiency (methylmalonic acid is also elevated in this disorder), pyridoxine deficiency, renal failure, and various enzyme defects in the homocysteine metabolic pathway.
+Of course, elevation of homocysteine is not specific for folate deficiency, and can accompany other disorders, including vitamin B12 deficiency (methylmalonic acid is also elevated in this disorder), pyridoxine deficiency, renal failure, and various enzyme defects in the homocysteine metabolic pathway.
+In view of the above findings, measurement of red cell folate is no longer recommended.

-The low prevalence of folate deficiency calls into question the common practice of simultaneously ordering folate and vitamin B12 assays.
+The low prevalence of folate deficiency calls into question the common practice of simultaneously ordering folate and vitamin B12 .
 Folate deficiency, in the absence of megaloblastic anemia, is now rare in the United States.
 Even in patients with megaloblastic anemia, there are often clinical indications that would lead to ordering only one of the two tests.
 For example, a vegetarian is much more likely to have B12 deficiency, while a patient with poor nutrition is more likely to have folate deficiency.
 Vitamin B12 levels are often ordered during the workup of peripheral neuropathies, but folate levels are not indicated.
-Routinely ordering both tests not only doubles the laboratory’s work, but also increases health care costs.
+Routinely ordering of both tests not only doubles the laboratory’s work, but also increases health care costs.

 Reference range for serum folate is >3.4 ng/mL.